mateuszniechwiej/Climbing-Buddy/README.md

 * [MongoDB](https://www.mongodb.com/) - MongoDb document-oriented database used to store information about users,events and climbs.
 * [Visual Studio Code](https://code.visualstudio.com/) - used for developing this website and commit the project to GitHub repository.
 * [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - used to debug the styling issues, test the website responsiveness  and to ensure colour contrast.
+* [Autocomplete Places Google API](https://developers.google.com/maps/documentation/places/web-service/autocomplete) - provides a fast and easy to use address search autocomplete functionality for locations fields input.
+* [Flatpickr](https://flatpickr.js.org/) - lightweight DateTime picker used to select dates in this project.
-* [Github](https://github.com/) - Github as the hosting site was used to store the source code of this Website.
+* [Github](https://github.com/) - Github as the hosting site was used to store the source code of this website.
 * [Git](https://git-scm.com/) - used Git to commit and push code to the GitHub repository.
 * [Favicon](https://favicon.io/) - to create a favicon for this Website.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - as a part of the chrome dev tool was used to improve the quality of the web page.